-The Transportation Project Management Institute (TPMI) is an eight day intensive residential training program exclusively designed for managing the development phase of transportation projects.
+The Transportation Project Management Institute (TPMI) is an eight-day intensive residential training program exclusively designed for managing the development phase of transportation projects.
 The program’s objective is to enhance the knowledge and skills of project managers in order to complete projects on-time and on-budget.
 The program has been developed specifically for project management practitioners from VDOT, local government, and private consulting firms.
 Participants will be able to directly apply their learning of project management principles, practices, and techniques to their day-to-day jobs.
 Instructional hours in this program may qualify for meeting Virginia professional engineer licensure (or other) continuing education requirements.
 Certificates of attendance will be awarded to all participants who successfully complete the program.

-Given that a central component of TPMI is the cooperative learning that occurs among participants during discussions and in case study work, an application process has been established to ensure that an appropriate cohort of participants collaborate together in the Institute.
+Given that a central component of TPMI is the cooperative learning that occurs among participants during discussions and in case study work, an application process has been established to ensure that an appropriate cohort of participants collaborates together in the Institute.

 This comprehensive program is comprised of course modules covering a wide range of areas.
 The curriculum has been designed to provide participants with all the necessary tools needed to effectively manage projects through the development phase.
 Course modules include: